Our experienced Athens DUI lawyers are available 24/7 to discuss your case at 404.816.8777. Call us today – we offer a free consultation.

-To build a strong DUI defense in Georgia, your Athens DUI lawyer starts by meeting with you about your DUI case and learning as much as possible from you about what happened.
+To build a strong DUI defense in Georgia, your Athens DUI lawyer starts by meeting with you about your Athens DUI charges and learning as much as possible from you about what happened.
 Using this core information, our own in-house investigator can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
 Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents road/scene conditions and more.
-There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, video illustrators, to name a few, to help build a solid DUI defense in your case.
+There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, video illustrators, to name a few, to help build a solid defense in your Athens DUI case.
 Our Athens DUI lawyers then analyze your case starting with whether the initial stop or reason why the police were involved was legal.
 We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our DUI attorneys meeting as a group then develop strategies in how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trial.
-Our team approach is an effective way to ensure we are prepared to defend your Athens DUI.
-All of our lawyers are involved in your case.
-Our DUI defense lawyers have regular meetings on all of our cases, so the lead DUI lawyer can get as much input as possible in developing a winning strategy in your Athens DUI case.
+Our Athens DUI attorneys meeting as a group then develop strategies in how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trial.
+Our team approach is an effective way to ensure we are prepared to defend your Athens DUI charges.
+All of our DUI lawyers are involved in your case.
+Our Athens DUI defense lawyers have regular meetings on all of our cases, so the lead DUI lawyer can get as much input as possible in developing a winning strategy in your Athens DUI case.

 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are one of the most serious cases that are prosecuted in Athens Municipal Court or State Court.
-Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Athens DUI lawyer is better able to handle than someone representing him or herself.
+Even if you think you are guilty and may not want to fight your Athens DUI case all the way, there are matters that a skilled Athens DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring our Athens DUI attorneys rather than representing yourself:

 - You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
 If you have been arrested by an Athens DUI officer, Georgia State Patrol, or any Georgia police officer, you should have been served notice of an administrative license suspension action.
 If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.

 - If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
-Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.
+Properly coordinating and handling the Athens DUI criminal case and the license suspension action can improve your chances of being able to drive.

 - Other charges in addition to your Athens DUI charge may be more serious and carry more punishment than the Athens DUI charge itself.

 - Sometime the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Athens Municipal Court as well as Athens-Clarke County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.
+Even if you decide not to contest your case, an experienced Athens DUI attorney who is familiar with Athens Municipal Court as well as Athens-Clarke County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your Athens DUI case to trial.

 - If you decide to represent yourself at trial, the Georgia Rules of Evidence still applies to you.
 Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.